nmartin198/pyHS2MF6/docs/html/_sources/installation.rst.txt

     :align: center
     :alt: pyHS2MF6 directory structure

-    pyHS2MF6 GitHub archive directory structure
+    **pyHS2MF6 GitHub archive directory structure**

 |

 2. The `pyHS2MF6\\bin` directory contains the executable files or program files that comprise the program.
 In the `bin` root there should be four Python source code files with the extension `.py`.

-    * The `pyHS2MF6\\bin\\mHSP2` folder contains eight Python source code files that compose the mHSP2 program.
+    * The `pyHS2MF6\\bin\\mHSP2` folder contains the eight Python source code files that compose the mHSP2 program.

     * `pyHS2MF6\\bin\\pyMF6` folder contains three Python source code files and two dynamic-link library (DLL) files.
 One file has a `.dll`